San7o/rust-pomodoro/README.md

 >24-Jan-11 ProgrammingProjects:Web  Expenses:ProgrammingProjects:Web   5    35
 ```

-You can add more activities by adding new entries to the vector in `src/app.rs`
+You can add more activities by adding new entries to the file `activities.txt`

 ## Keys